List of Monster Musume characters: Ren Kunanzuki

 Ren Kunanzuki (九菜月 レン, Kunanzuki Ren) is the daughter of Rachnera's first host family, who "sold" Rachnera to Kasegi because she accidentally slashed Ren with her claws when Ren startled her.
-Ren wants to convince Rachnera to come back to her house, that she and her parents are truly sorry for what happened and that things will be different (statements Rachnera does not believe for a minute).
-She spends an entire day with the girls, believing their behavior is a series of tests to see if she's capable of handling Rachnee; among the many things she ends up doing include: trying to eat Miia's cooking (only to faint from the smell), allowing herself to be molested by Suu and wearing one of Mero's Gothic Lolita outfits.
+Ren wants to convince Rachnera to come back to her house, that she and her parents are genuinely sorry for what happened, and that things will be different, but Rachnera doesn't believe her.
+She spends an entire day with the girls, believing their behavior is a series of tests to see if she's capable of handling Rachnee; among the many things she ends up doing include: trying to eat Miia's cooking, allowing herself to be molested by Suu and wearing one of Mero's Gothic Lolita outfits.

-Ren is so determined to prove that she can overcome any trial or challenge that she does not hesitate to trash-talk each of the girls (perhaps without even realizing that she is insulting them).
-Kimihito hears her out, but, to both Ren and Rachnera's amazement (and Rachnera's delight), denies her request because he thinks she only sees Rachnera's living with her and her family as a challenge rather than accepting Rachnee as a family member.
-While she accepts his reasoning, it seems she still believes it is some sort of test; she leaves vowing to return when she has "turned over a new leaf" and proven "that [she] can overcome this trial too!".
+Ren is so determined to prove she can overcome any trial or challenge that she does not hesitate to trash-talk the girls.
+Kimihito hears her out, but, to both Ren and Rachnera's amazement, denies her request because he thinks she only sees Rachnera living with her and her family as a challenge rather than as a family member.
+While she accepts his reasoning, it seems she still believes it is some test; she leaves vowing to return when she has "turned over a new leaf" and proven "that [she] can overcome this trial too!"

-In Yoshino Origuchi's light novel Monster Girls on the Job (2020, Seven Seas Entertainment, ISBN 978-1-64827-559-3), Ren has taken a job as a "maid" at Café Marsha, a Maid café in Akihabara, in order to "get some practice at being polite" as a way of making up for her previous behavior, and acts as supervisor/mentor to Centorea and Manako when they come to work there as part of the new Interspecies Cultural Exchange Work Program.
+In Yoshino Origuchi's light novel Monster Girls on the Job (2020, Seven Seas Entertainment, ISBN 978-1-64827-559-3), Ren has taken a job as a "maid" at Café Marsha, a Maid café in Akihabara, to "get some practice at being polite" as a way of making up for her previous behavior, and acts as supervisor/mentor to Centorea and Manako when they come to work there as part of the new Interspecies Cultural Exchange Work Program.